Alsabak/Portfolio-website/README.md

 ## Usage 👩🏻‍💻
 ### Navigation 💻
 - Home: Introduction and brief overview.
-- About: Detailed information about Sarah's background.
+- About: Detailed information about alsaba's background.
 - Services: A list of services Sarah offers, such as back-end development and computer graphics design.
 - Portfolio: Display of Sarah's projects with links to their respective repositories.
 - Contact: Information on how to get in touch with Sarah, including email and social media links.